-- High level of illiteracy: Majority members of co-operative society illiterate and such people are not: make positive contribution to the growth of the society.
+- High level of illiteracy: The majority of members of co-operative society are illiterate and such people are not: make positive contributions to the growth of the society.

-- Lack of initiative: There is usually of individual initiative as the s, confers on every one equal right opportunities.
+- Lack of initiative: There is usually of individual initiative as the s, confers on everyone equal rights opportunities.

 - Evasion of tax: Most of the net of Co-operative Societies are not rather they share it among themselves.